alnmonkey/iDescriptor/README.md

 ## Roadmap

-**Planned Features for v0.4.0:**
+**Planned Features**

-- Migrate to idevice-rs `99% done`
+- Migrate to idevice-rs `DONE` ✅
-- Wireless Connection Support `DONE`
+- Wireless Connection Support `DONE` ✅
 - Install IPA files directly from the app
-- Virtual Location Support for iOS 17 and above
+- Virtual Location Support for iOS 17 and above `DONE` ✅
-- Complete iOS 26 Support
 - Migrate to UCRT for better performance and stability `Windows`
-- New UI/UX improvements
+- New UI/UX improvements `Windows` ✅
-- Read gallery from Photos.sqlite (maybe delayed to v0.5.0)
+- Read gallery from Photos.sqlite
+- Download any version of any app from app store
+- Implement sideloading
+- Import music
+- Companion app on device

 **You can always become a sponsor/donate to request/prioritize a feature or speed up the development process!**